 Still have questions about Skywatching?
 Check out our Skywatching FAQs.

 Please note: Because of Earth's rotation, some sky objects may be visible during only part of a skywatching session, depending on the times they rise and set.
+Click here for our current star chart.

 Check the Weather